2020 National Hockey League All-Star Game: Festivities and entertainment

 This year's NHL Fan Fair, featuring various fan activities during All-Star Weekend, was held between Thursday, January 23 and Sunday, January 26 at Union Station.

 The rock band O.A.R. performed during a concert outside the Enterprise Center prior to the All-Star Skills Competition.
 The rock band Green Day also gave an outdoor concert prior to the All-Star Game and then performed during the second intermission.

 Awolnation performed during the player introductions before the game.
+Blues superfan Laila Anderson introduced the Blues during player introductions.
 Canadian country music singer Tenille Townes sang the Canadian national anthem while retired St. Louis Blues anthem singer Charles Glenn sang the U.S. national anthem.

 Television

 The All-Star Game and Skills Competition was broadcast in the United States by NBC and NBCSN, respectively.
 In Canada, both the All-Star Game and skills competition was broadcast in English on both CBC and Sportsnet (under the Hockey Night in Canada banner), and on TVA Sports in French.
 With the 2021 game being canceled due to the COVID-19 pandemic, which would force the NHL to suspend the remainder of the season, this was the last All-Star Game to air on NBC.

 As with the 2019 All-Star Game, the league continued testing its new player and puck tracking systems.
 The league had planned to deploy this technology to all 31 NHL arenas prior to the start of the season, but a change to its primary technology partner has delayed full league-wide implementation until the playoffs.

-The league also experimented with its "digitally enhanced dasherboards", first used at the 2016 World Cup of Hockey, for the digital replacement of advertising on the rink boards on selected camera shots.
+The league also experimented with its digitally enhanced dasherboards, first used at the 2016 World Cup of Hockey, for the digital replacement of advertising on the rink boards on selected camera shots.
 Nine localized feeds were available (expanded from four during the World Cup), including Canada English, Canada French, the United States, as well as the Czech Republic and Slovakia, Finland, Russia, Sweden, Switzerland, and world feeds.
 The goal is to eventually deploy this technology for all NHL telecasts, for the benefit of its national and regional broadcasters.